Environment

 Product Lifecycle and Initiatives at Each Stage

-Sysmex undertakes a variety of initiatives at different stages of its business activities to reduce environmental impact throughout product lifecycles.
-From fiscal 2023, in addition to our activities to date, we are promoting activities to realize a resource circulation value chain based on our eco-social strategy, which has been outlined as one of our core strategies in the long-term management plan.
+Sysmex undertakes a variety of initiatives at all stages of its business activities to reduce environmental impact throughout product lifecycles, with a focus on dependencies and impacts.
+From fiscal 2023, in addition to our activities to date, we are promoting activities to realize a circular resource value chain based on our Eco-social Strategy, which has been outlined as one of our core strategies in the long-term corporate strategy.

 Circular Resource Value Chain